 If you are new to breastfeeding, here is what you need to know.
 40+ breastfeeding tips for new moms to have a smooth breastfeeding journey.

-When breastfeeding becomes painful and how to deal with breast irritations
+How to deal with Painful breastfeeding and breast irritations

 For good nursing experience, you have to make sure your baby is latching on properly called an asymmetrical latch.

 1. Use Nipple Shield